jfprogramming/tic-tac-toe/TicTacToe/documents/PokyChanges.md

   LAYERSERIES_COMPAT_meta-custom = "dunfell gatesgarth hardknott honister kirkstone langdale styhead"
   ```

-- In `meta-custom` directory there is `qt-recipes` and `recipes-core` directory
+- In `meta-custom` directory there is `recipes-qt` and `recipes-core` directory
   - `recipes-core` is for adding in the filesystem changes to add in `/data`
-- **NOTE**: in the `recipes-core` directory I had a sub directory `init-scirpts` that had the tictactoe start up script and bb file `tictactoe_1.0.bb`
+- **NOTE**: in the `recipes-core` directory I had a sub directory `init-scirpts` that had the tictactoe start up script and bb file `tictactoe_1.0.bb` but have since removed them.
-- I have not assigned a licenses to the init script in the `recipes-core` directory
-- I did assign a licenses file in the inits script in the `qt-recipes` directory
+- Assigned a licenses file md5 value in the recipes in the `recipes-qt` directory

 ## Cloned meta-qt6 repo